 In the spirit of our ADL principle" communicate effectively", Perspectives uses a staff-student-parent/guardian agreement to outline criteria for a successful partnership.
-Each family at Perspectives is expected to sign the Perspectives Staff-Student-Parent/Guardian Agreement and Handbook Acknowledgment electronically or on paper, setting forth the parent/guardian and student commitment to working with Perspectives Charter Schools to achieve maximum student results and success.
+Each family at Perspectives shall sign the Perspectives Staff-Student-Parent/Guardian Agreement and Handbook Acknowledgment electronically or on paper, to knowledge receipt and agree to the terms.
+The Handbook sets forth the parent/guardian and student commitment to working with Perspectives Charter Schools to achieve maximum student results and success.
 Likewise, Perspectives Charter Schools sets forth its commitment in the Agreement to assist and support student development to the fullest potential.
-The complete Agreement and Acknowledgement is found on page 14.
+The complete Agreement and Acknowledgement is found below.

-Staff-Student-Parent/Guardian Agreement 2022-2023
+Staff-Student-Parent/Guardian Agreement 2023-2024

-Staff Agreement

-As a staff member of Perspectives Charter Schools, I fully commit to the vision and values of the schools and preparation for college success:
+Staff Agreement: As a staff member of Perspectives Charter Schools, I fully commit to the vision and values of the schools and preparation for college success: